 Lots of things can only be discovered by the inquisitive i.e. pretty much all the shortcuts require going through dialogs in beryl-settings to find (and then usually change in my case, as I tend to use the 'Windows' key for all window manager and global shortcuts).
 I've now got pretty much ideal settings, but it would take a long time for a novice to get things into the setup I would demonstrate to them (but then again, I'm pretty fussy about this kind of thing — most people would just use a mouse).

 Having got everything configured as I like it, I've got a list of things I consider genuine advantages:

-- Edge snapping is nicer in some ways with wobbly windows -- the windows don't jump about, instead they stretch and squash, and it feels much more 'physical', and obvious what is happening.
-(Edge snapping itself actually works slightly better in KWin -- it snaps before you get there, whereas in Beryl it sticks after you've got there).
-In general wobbly windows are not as useless as they seem -- they make windows much more tangible.
+Edge snapping is nicer in some ways with wobbly windows — the windows don't jump about, instead they stretch and squash, and it feels much more 'physical', and it's obvious what is happening.
+(Edge snapping itself actually works slightly better in KWin — it snaps before you get there, whereas in Beryl it sticks after you've got there).
+In general wobbly windows are not as useless as they seem — they make windows much more tangible.

 In general, the 'windows-as-pieces-of-paper-on-a-desktop' metaphor starts to come into its own when you can have multiple desktops, when you can shrink all the pieces of paper and put them side by side at a keystroke, when you can magnify your entire desktop in a fraction of a second, when you can 'touch' pieces of 'paper' and change their opacity at will, and so on.
 It has taken us this long for this metaphor to actually be much better than the physical thing it is copying.